PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/scriptenv.md

 * The GameObject acting as the Data Model of the Engine

 #### `loadthread(Code: string, ChunkName: string?): ( thread?, string? )`
-* Like `loadstring` in *other* runtimes, however does not compromise Global Import optimizations and returns a coroutine instead of a function.
-If an error occurs, returns `nil` as the first value and the error message as the second value
+* Like `loadstring` in *other* runtimes, however does not compromise Global Import optimizations and returns a coroutine instead of a function
+* If an error occurs, returns `nil` as the first value and the error message as the second value

 #### `loadthreadfromfile(File: string, ChunkName: string?): ( thread?, string? )`
 * Similar to `loadthread`, however loads from a file instead of from a string directly

 #### `script: GameObject & Script`
 * The Script object the current coroutine is running as
+* In `require`'d modules, this is `nil`

 #### `sleep(SleepTime: number): ()`
 * Yields the thread for the specified number of seconds